BEFORE YOU GO...

 Flutterwave and Chipper Cash, two FinTech businesses that support digital currencies, are said to have been operating illegally, even though the former has denied accusations of assisting money laundering worth more than $50 million.

-At the conclusion of a recent meeting of the monetary policy committee, Patrick Njuguna, governor of the Central Bank of Kenya (CBK), addressed the media and disclosed that the two didn’t have the necessary licences.
+At the conclusion of a recent meeting of the monetary policy committee, Patrick Njuguna, governor of the Central Bank of Kenya (CBK), addressed the media and disclosed that the two didn’t have the necessary licenses.

 “Flutterwave is not licensed to operate remittance provider or for that matter as a Payment Service Provider in Kenya.
-They are not licenced to operate and therefore they shouldn’t be operating.
+They are not licensed to operate and therefore they shouldn’t be operating.
 And Chipper we could also say the same,” the governor revealed, as reported by local outlets.

-Chipper Cash was established in 2018 and utilises a mobile app to concentrate on cross-border payments.
+Chipper Cash was established in 2018 and utilizes a mobile app to concentrate on cross-border payments.
 Users can also purchase and trade virtual currency using it.
 It raised $250 million at a $2 billion value in November of last year during its Series C fundraising round, which was led by FTX, the exchange run by the controversial Sam Bankman-Fried.